grannycart/musicforemma/MusicForEmma.md

 drum machine, or uses clips from other music, probably was listening to Kraftwerk at some point.
 This includes *all* the pop music from the 1980s, and *all* the dance music from the 1970s and 1980s.
-(Like, say, disco---maybe you've heard of that?)
+(Like, say, disco --- maybe you've heard of that?)
 Remember, dance music is an enormous part of the history of music.
 Even *all* of the early rap and hip hop musicians were listening to Kraftwerk!
 For some reason the guys in the Bronx who started rapping in the 1980s (creating a whole new